thomasmueller/bau-lang/doc/performance.md

 This test simulates
 <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/description/fannkuchredux.html#fannkuchredux">flipping pancakes</a>.
 This test uses many array accesses.
 For Bau, no attempt was made to eliminate bound checks.
+It unclear why the C version is a little bit slower then the C version created from Bau.

 #### SpeedTest